RainFlyWave/SimpleBlogApp/README.md

 # Simple Blog App
  This repository is made for testing and getting familiar with docker and django.
- I want to get familiar with some of the technologies and this is perfect place to see my process of thought.
+ I want to get familiar with some of the technologies and this is perfect place to see my process of thought, make some observations and get better.

  # Tech Stack